lukalafaye/HackDown/README.md

 ```

 2. Running jekyll to make a static web server

+# Deployment

+## Running jekyll to make a static web server

 To build and make a static server, type this command inside Jekyll-Markdown folder: